abhiramtilakiiit/lectures/BIF/midsem.md

 - 75% match in nucleotide, with E-value less than $10^{-6}$
 - 25% match in protein, with E-value less than $10^{-3}$

+### PAM Matrix

+Percentage accepted mutation is the measure of how much of a sequence gets mutated.
+One common method to score the matrices based on the probability of mutation is log-odds;
+$$ S(a|b, t) =  \frac{P(a|b, t)}{q\_a q\_b} $$
+where qa and qb are the frequences of amino acids.

+PAM matrices are originally derived from global alignment of closely related sequences, then normalize the matrix such that there is 1% chance for change.

+$$ M\_n = (M\_1)^n $$

+Here n is called the PAM distance, which is a measure of evolutionary distance.

+There are some problems with this model:

+- We just assume that all the AA mutations are uncorrelated, but there are many factors like some parts being conserved and less mutating,
+- idea of extrapolating single mutations to distantly related proteins

+### BLOSUM Matrix (Block Substituition Matrix)

+Maintains a BLOCK database of conserved protein sequences, and directly maps transition probabilities of distantly related AAs

+These are used to find some remote homologies but no evolutionary model can be based on this.
+The BLOSUM-K means this matrix is useful to find K% of similarity

+Steps to get a blosum matrix:

+- Derived from local ungapped alignment of distantly related sequences.
+We construct a basic frequency map of each substituition.
+- If % identity of these entries is more than k, then we just cluster those entries.
+- The we find the Expectation value of the pair freq and calculate the log-odds and then scale it to have integers

+$$ log\frac{P\_f(observed)}{P\_f(expected)} $$

+### Reward/Penalty ratio

+The reward(n) and penalty(m) ratio calculation, this value changes based on the identity of sequences we are looking at.
+99% conserved shud have m=-3, 95% m=-2, and 75% etcc m=-1.
+The reward penalty ratio shud be increase with divergence of sequences.

+### MSA

+There are conserved regions even in distantly related organisms, thus we need to align multiple homologue sequences together in columns.

+MSA is used to find the conserved and non-conserved regions instead of just blind pair-wise alignment.

+Uses of MSA in genes:

+- Genome sequencing - shotgun sequencing
+- Inferring evolutionary relationship and constructign phylogentic trees
+- DNA barcoding
+- Discovering new regulatory elements and finding primers, and probes for DNA microarrrays

+In protein we can use it to:

+- Finding homology in proteins and building phylogentic trees
+- constructing scoring matrices
+- finding motifs and predicting the structure or folding.

+Best MSA happens when we use non-conserved regions of closely related species and conserved regions of distant species.

+#### Pairwise alignment

+Doing dp is very long because it requires O($L^N$) complexity.
+But there are methods to make it easier:

+- MSA Algorithm or Carrilo Lipman - If strings are similar, then the alignment will be close to the diagonal, so calculate pairwise alignment on projection of main diagonal to 2-D and disregard other regions so no need to waste time calculating regions.

+- There is another method called consensus where we align two sequences and calculate the consensus of the two sequences and use it to get the next sequence.
+To avoid problems with having order, use the P-W pairs to build scores.

+A better formalization of above is profiling/clustering based alignment, where we construct hierarchial phylogenic trees based on the scores of the pairwise alignment and use that in the next iterations.

+- When we align two sequences and they are very similar, we call it an alignment.
+- We then align those alignments, we take weighted average based on the scores we have calculated.

+#### Localized MSA

+To uses:

+- Identify motifs in proteins which have functional importance.
+If we want to know what function a protein performs, we try to find motifs.
+- Helps in Global MSA for distant species

+Glossary:

+- Motifs/Patterns - A syntax of word / regular expression which describes a
+  well-conserved region which charecterizes a protein family
+- Profile - A probabilistic syntax representing a well-conserved region.
+This can be represented in terms of PSSM (Position specific scoring matrix) or HMM (Hidden Markov Matrix).

+Profile/Motif based searches use family information in their searches, to improve prediction between distant family members.

+#### Profiles

+It is a matrix which stores log-odds.
+To build a profile:

+- Align the sequences in the family using MSA
+- Extract the most conserved regions and create a profile
+- Compute the log odds ratio for each alphabet.

+Better than patterns because there is no relative probability of occurence of characters in pattern.

+#### Blocks

+They are patterns but without gaps, usually found when doing MSA highly conserved regions with no gaps.

+## Modelling Molecular Evolution

+We use the concept of conditional probability, and turns out the base substituition is the only popular way, all other ways are rare.

+If we only compare the number of mutations from S0 to Sn, we might miss the hidden mutations, thus we have to consider a markov matrix.

+Challenges with markov matrix:

+- The history is lost, but in reality one substituition might lead to another until a stable is reached which is not portrayed.
+- The 3rd nucleotide in codon might change the AA doesn't change, hence the probability of mutation increases there.

+### Jukes-Cantor Model

+The probability of all substituitions is $\frac{\alpha}{3}$.

+We can define $\alpha$ as mutation rates, this allows us to have the formula

+$$ \alpha = (substituitions per site)/(time step) $$

+The eigen-vectors of Jukes-Cantor matrix are even number of -1s (0,2) The eigenvalue is $1 - \frac{4\alpha}{3}$

+We also have a result for general value of $\alpha$ when time is t

+$$ \alpha\_t = \frac{3}{4}(1 - \left( 1 - \frac{4\alpha}[3] \right)^t) $$

+Usually we have the value of $\alpha\_t$, not  $\alpha$ and t.
+But we cannot even calculate that.
+So we use a rough estimate.

+$$ \alpha t = d = -3/4 ln ( 1 - \frac{4}{3}p ) $$

+But this is called Jukes-Cantor distance.

+### Distance Methods

+Uses the Jukes-Cantor or other distances

+- UPMA - assumes molecular clock is active
+- Frich-Maro - unrooted
+- NJ distance, uses some wierd M(i,j) thing - unrooted with neighbors considered

+### Character Based Methods

+- Maximum parsimony distance: uses minimum number of substituitions required to go from one dna to other

+- Maximum likelyhood calculates the likelihood of a certain alphabet appearing in the aligned column.

+### Bootstrapping

+This just randomly misaligns the original sequences, which may cause changes in the trees produced.
+Useful when we analyse how often a cluster or branch is found to calculate the confidence of the method.

+## Phylogenic Trees

+Number of rooted trees is given by:
+$$ \frac{(2n-3)!}{2(n-2)[n-2]!} $$

+Number of unrooted trees is given by:
+$$ \frac{(2n-5)!}{2(n-3)[n-3]!} $$